stelligent/skaffold_on_aws/README.md

         ParameterKey="KeyName",ParameterValue="jonny-labs" \
         ParameterKey="NodeImageId",ParameterValue="ami-0b2ae3c6bda8b5c06"

-We'll need to install a few things for everything to work
+That stack is gonna take about 15m to come up.
+In the meantime, we'll need to install a few things for everything to work

 ## aws-am-authenticator